UWMC is focusing on Accessory Dwelling Units (ADUs) as a way to expand affordable housing within Monterey County.

 What are Junior Accessory Dwelling Units (JADUs)?

-A JADU is a second unit that is within an existing single family residence and is limited to 500 sq. ft.
-A JADU does not need to have a full kitchen, but must have an "efficiency kitchen" and may include either separate sanitation facilities or share sanitiation facilities with the existing residence.
+A JADU is a second unit that is within an existing single-family residence and is limited to 500 sq. ft.
+A JADU does not need to have a full kitchen, but must have an "efficiency kitchen" and may include either separate sanitation facilities or share sanitation facilities with the existing residence.
 A JADU must be constructed from an existing bedroom and include a separate entrance from the main entrance to the JADU.

 Can I Build an ADU?

 Whether you are within city limits or in unincorporated County, technically YES!
 State law allows you to build an ADU or a JADU (or potentially both!) if you have a single-family residential lot.
-That being said, there are some requirements based on your city or county ADU ordinance, that may limit the size or type of ADU that you can build.
+There are some requirements based on your city or county ADU ordinance, that may limit the size or type of ADU that you can build.
 Click here to learn more about local resources available to you.

 Are you a homeowner with an interest to build an ADU on your property or do you currently own a property with an ADU on the lot?
 We want to hear from you.
 Please take a few minutes to fill out one of our surveys: